Markovate-logo

 Serverless Architecture Vs Container Architecture

 Containers are lightweight and portable and run anything, from a small microservice to an extensive application.
-These contain all the codes for running it independently, from binary files to executables.
+Additionally, these contain all the codes for running it independently, from binary files to executables.

 Some points with respect to which this type differs from serverless architecture are: